 NEW ORLEANS — The New Orleans Jazz and Heritage Foundation is looking for beginning music students — and offering 70 free instruments.

-The HSM Beginners program is open to kids aged 8 to 15 who’ve had less than a year of musical instruction, program director Scott Aiges said.
+Program director Scott Aiges says the program is open to kids aged 8 to 15 who’ve had less than a year of musical instruction.

 Available instruments are clarinet, flute, alto saxophone, trumpet, trombone, keyboard, guitar, electric bass and drum practice pads.